Swoon Over Michael B. Jordan and Chanté Adams In The A Journal For Jordan Trailer

 “I consider myself a romantic.
 I like love.
 I've had an amazing example of what love looks like growing up,” he said.
 And apparently one of his love languages is performing acts of service.
 “There's a certain level of catering to that I enjoy.”

-Jordan is also a producer on A Journal For Jordan , which comes out exclusively in theatres this December.
+Jordan is also a producer on A Journal For Jordan , which comes out this December.